 Danielle Sunseri (Ballet)

 Danielle Sunseri, an Ohio native, trained as a competitive swimmer and gymnast before studying classical dance.
 She began at age 14 with German Zamuel and Valentina Moukhanova at Pittsburgh Ballet Theatre School, studied on scholarship with PBTS Schenley Program and Graduate Program under David Holladay and Patricia Wilde, and trained at North Carolina School for the Arts and Mercyhurst College in Performance and Pedagogy.
 After studies in NYC, at Ballet Arizona and the Colorado Ballet Apprentice Program, she joined Colorado Ballet in 1995 under the direction of Martin Fredmann.
 She enjoyed various roles in Swan Lake and The Nutcracker, Balanchine’s Serenade and Stars & Stripes, and the principle role of Pioneer Woman in the 1998 historic staging of Martha Graham’s Appalachian Spring.
 She performed extensively with Kim Robards Dance, as a guest artist with Russian Ballet, Kanopy Dance Company and International Youth Ballet, and worked with noted repetiteurs Patricia Neary, Bart Cook, Janet Eilber, Janek Schergen, James Canfield, Gregory Dawson and others.
 She is a contemporary soloist in her sixth season with David Taylor Dance Theatre and a soloist and rehearsal assistant for Zikr Dance Ensemble.
-Ms. Sunseri has 15 years experience instructing young students in foundational levels of classical ballet, stretch, conditioning, character, and choreography.
-She has been a faculty instructor for nine years with Academy of Colorado Ballet, her first three under the inspiring direction of prima ballerina Patricia Renzetti.
-Before joining ACB, she was a teacher apprentice under Nadya Zubkov and Kee Juan Han at the School of Ballet Arizona and later completed teacher training seminars in the Russian method with Nadia Tikhonova, Zhanna Dubrovskaya, and Mansur Kamaletdinov.
-She has instructed students of all levels on several faculties including the School of Ballet Arizona, Pittsburgh Youth Ballet, Rocky Mountain School of Dance, Belliston Academy of Ballet, Youth Ballet Colorado, and International Ballet School and was rehearsal assistant and contributing choreographer for International Youth Ballet productions for two seasons.
+Ms. Sunseri has over 20 years experience instructing young students in foundational levels of classical ballet, stretch, conditioning, character, and choreography.
+She has instructed students of all levels on several faculties including the Colorado Ballet Academy, School of Ballet Arizona, Pittsburgh Youth Ballet, Rocky Mountain School of Dance, Belliston Academy of Ballet, Youth Ballet Colorado, and International Ballet School, and was rehearsal assistant and contributing choreographer for International Youth Ballet productions for two seasons.
 She directed the youth program for David Taylor Dance Theatre (Ascot) Academy of Ballet and choreographed and staged the children’s Mother Ginger divertissement for David Taylor Dance Theatre’s Nutcracker for three years while conducting numerous literacy-based dance residencies in the Englewood Public Elementary Schools.
 Ms. Sunseri also teaches beginning ballroom and enjoys directing her own ballet program for figure skaters and gymnasts.

 Slava Mesropov (Ballet)